CodeCloudMe/sencha-touch-chat/README.md

 	$ node ChatServer.js

-Go to your main directory (if you are in nodejs, "cd ../").
+Go to your main directory in another terminal window (not one running your node server and start the sencha app) (if you were to open the new window to nodejs, "cd ../" to the main directory).

 Now run
 	$ sencha web start